-There are no financial instruments designated within level 1 or 3 of the fair value hierarchy as at 30 June 2013 and 30 June 2012.
+There are no financial instruments designated within level 1 or 3 of the fair value hierarchy as at 30 June 2014 and 30 June 2013.
+The carrying amount of receivables and related party payables approximates their fair value as the impact of discounting is not significant.